Applied Exoskeleton Technology: A Comprehensive Review of Physical and Cognitive Human-Robot Interaction: TYPES OF EXOSKELETONS

 \subsection{Semi-passive exoskeletons}

 One of the drawbacks of passive devices is their fix assist ratio defined by the stiffness of the elastic parts, limiting their adaptability to different situations.
-Semi-passive devices use low-power actuators to control the assistive ratio while maintaining low complexity and lightweight.
-Jamšek et al. developed a spinal exoskeleton that uses electrical clutches to engage the elastic part during lifting and disengage during other tasks \cite{Jamsek2020}.
+Semi-passive devices use low-power actuators to control the assistive ratio while maintaining low complexity and being lightweight.
+Jamsek et al. developed a spinal exoskeleton that uses electrical clutches to engage the elastic part during lifting and disengage during other tasks \cite{Jamsek2020}.
 H-PULSE uses an "active tuning mechanism" to automatically adjust the assistive torque using a servomotor, a spindle drive and a hierarchy control system \cite{Grazi2020a}.
 Walsh et al. optimised a quasi-passive design of a leg exoskeleton with linear springs in the ankle and hip and variable damper in the knee \cite{Walsh2007}.
 It finds the gait phase through knee angle and force and adjusts the variable-damping mechanism to help with negative mechanical power.
-The system managed to decrease the metabolic cost by 11\% when fully engaged compared to zero-impedance design.
+The system decreased the metabolic cost by 11\% when fully engaged compared to a zero-impedance design.

-When it comes to ground level walking, the knee shows the highest springy behaviour compared to other lower limb joints \cite{Shamaei2014}.
+Regarding ground-level walking, the knee shows the highest springy behaviour compared to other lower limb joints \cite{Shamaei2014}.
 To get the best results with minimum effort, researchers from Yale University worked on a quasi-passive knee exoskeleton that uses a finite-state machine to control the engagement \cite{Shamaei2014}.
-It determines the gait phase based on toe sensors to engage the assistance spring during the weight acceptance phase and disengages it otherwise.
+It determines the gait phase based on the sensors to engage the assistance spring during the weight acceptance phase and disengages it otherwise.
 Table \ref{tbl:semi} describes principles of some examples of semi-passive devices in the literature.